-Alicia Stoffers, PE – Professional Engineer
+Alicia Stoffers, PE – Senior Project Manager

 Alicia has been working for Woodson since graduating from Northern Arizona University in 2002 with a degree in civil engineering and an emphasis in environmental engineering.
 She has been a key team member for our public works projects, including roadway/streetscape, water and sewer systems modeling and utilities, as well as land development projects.
 Her major responsibilities include street and utility design, government approvals, construction management, and system modeling and analysis.
 She is also the Auto-CAD supervisor.